 What is that?
 Tune in to find out more…

-Have you ever wondered why Google Analytics lists paypal.com as a referral conversion source in when Paypal cleary has nothing to do with your sales?
+Have you ever wondered why Google Analytics lists paypal.com as a referral conversion source?
+And Paypal clearly has nothing to do with your sales?

 Well, nothing except payment processing.

-Google Analytics starts a new session whenever a user comes to the site from a traffic source different than the previous one, even if the previous session hasn’t expired.
+By default, Google Analytics starts a new session whenever a user comes to the site from a traffic source different than the previous one.
+Even if the previous session hasn’t expired.

 What’s the damage?